santanu1998/ME_BUILDOUT_MACHINE_CODING_JUKEBOX/README.md

 ## Overview

-#### Everyone listens to songs on their favorite app ( Savvn, Wynk ) but have you ever thought about How you would make your music player?
+#### Everyone listens to songs on their favourite app (Savvn, Wynk) but have you ever thought about How you would make your music player?
 Design a music player with the features given below.

 * A user can create a playlist from an available pool of songs.